Quirinus/vuTools/README.md

 - army size indicators, movement direction arrow and army path are white
 - all names (except waypoints) have an an outline around them for easier spotting
 - clicking on the army size indicators or army ruler name opens up the army window
+- there's code for showing city/army vision range, but it's commented out (turn on if you want, can choose own/neutral/enemy kd)
+- made it possible to drag-scroll even if you click on city/waypoint/army-arrow images

 ######Build window:
 - added Tax% to the top; mouseover to see numbers